ORNL/cpp-proposals-pub/P0009/lewg-review-11-21.md

   - but simple wrapper/subclass could provide both `operator()` and `operator[]` and forward the former to the latter
   - automatic refactoring tools can be used

+## Necessary fix for bug in default accessor

+- as pointed out by ... `mdspan` with `default_accessor` would allow assignment of `mdspan<derived,dextents<..>>` to `mdspan<base,dextents<..>>` which would lead to all kinds of faulty behavior upon access.
+- simple fix: change `default_accessor` conversion constructor/assignment to mirror wording from `span`:
+- we do NOT want to enforce that wording on `mdspan` itself, since we could actually define accessors which allow the above assignment (see below)

 ## Viability of customization points
 - One of the primary design concerns of `mdspan` are customization points
 - orthogonalization of pointer, access and layout allows for maximum flexibility